kvinay7/interview-preparation/README.md

 | **Data Persistence**       | Data is lost when the method call ends.                  | Data persists as long as the reference is alive.          |

+# Object-Oriented Programming (OOP)
+It is a programming paradigm that organizes software design around objects, which represent real-world entities or concepts.
+These objects encapsulate data (attributes or properties) and behavior (methods or functions) to create modular, reusable, and maintainable code.
+- **Class:** A blueprint or template for creating objects.
+It defines the properties and behaviors of objects.
+- **Object:** An instance of a class.
+It is a concrete realization of the class's blueprint.
+- **Methods & Functions:** Methods belong to a class or an object and have access to its data members, while functions are standalone.
+Java does not have standalone functions like some other languages.
+Every block of reusable code must be defined inside a class, making them methods.
+- **Constructor:** It is used to initialize the state of an object when it is created.
+It has the same name as the class and doesn't have any return type.